 Homemade Yellow Cake Mix

 This homemade yellow cake mix tastes better than any store-bought mix!
-Using only 4 ingredients from the pantry, making this recipe from scratch extremely easy!
+Using real food ingredients from the pantry, making this recipe from scratch is easy!
+Use this cake mix in some of my favorite desserts, like mini chocolate chip scones and slow cooker peach cobbler.

 - Total Time: 5 minutes